guangyangai/CarND-Vehicle-Detection-P5/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and track the accuracies on 100 test samples.
-With below parameters, I was able to get 0.9916 accuracy. cspace = 'HSV' hog_channel = 'ALL' spatial_size = (32,32) histbin = 32
+With below parameters, I was able to get 0.9899 accuracy. cspace = 'YCrCb' hog_channel = 'ALL' spatial_size = (32,32) histbin = 32